-This is a new on line self-assessment tool for COVID 19 from BC Ministry of Health.
-Please look at this first before calling the Vernon UPCC or 811.
+This is an on line self-assessment tool for COVID 19 from BC Ministry of Health.
 THE LINK IS HERE

-Further information from The BC Centre for Disease Control can be found here
+The BC Centre for Disease Control has an extensive Covid website which can be found here

 Information from Healthlink BC can be found here